-11.11 The following interviews may take place only if an officer of superintendent rank or above considers delaying the interview will lead to the consequences in paragraph 11.2(a) to (c), and is satisfied the interview would not significantly harm the person's physical or mental state (see Annex G):

-- (a) an interview of a juvenile or person who is mentally disordered or otherwise mentally vulnerable without the appropriate adult being present;

-Note: Paragraph 1.11A extends this requirement to 17-year-old detainees. - (b) an interview of anyone other than in (a) who appears unable to: - appreciate the significance of questions and their answers; or - understand what is happening because of the effects of drink, drugs or any illness, ailment or condition; - (c) an interview without an interpreter being present, of a person whom the custody officer has determined requires an interpreter (see paragraphs 3.5(c)(ii) and 3.14) which is carried out by an interviewer speaking the suspect's own language or (as the case may be) otherwise establishing effective communication which is sufficient to enable the necessary questions to be asked and answered in order to avert the consequences.
+- 11.11 The following interviews may take place only if an officer of superintendent rank or above considers delaying the interview will lead to the consequences in paragraph 11.2(a) to (c), and is satisfied the interview would not significantly harm the person's physical or mental state (see Annex G): - (a) an interview of a juvenile or person who is mentally disordered or otherwise mentally vulnerable without the appropriate adult being present; - (b) an interview of anyone other than in (a) who appears unable to: - · appreciate the significance of questions and their answers; or - understand what is happening because of the effects of drink, drugs or any illness, ailment or condition; - (c) an interview without an interpreter having been arranged, of a detained person whom the custody officer has determined requires an interpreter (see paragraphs 3.5(c)(iii) and 3.14) which is carried out by an interviewer speaking the suspect's own language or (as the case may be) otherwise establishing effective communication which is sufficient to enable the necessary questions to be asked and answered in order to avert the consequences.
 See paragraphs 13.2 and 13.5. - 11.12 These interviews may not continue once sufficient information has been obtained to avert the consequences in paragraph 11.2(a) to (c). - 11.13 A record shall be made of the grounds for any decision to interview a person under paragraph 11.11.